-In the midst of local political challenges and international leadership changes in South Africa and globally, the focus on the importance of universal values and global governance has become paramount.
-We believe that sport, development and peace as well as Olympism, which is “To place sport at the service of the harmonious development of humankind, with a view to promoting a peaceful society concerned with the preservation of human dignity” should be supported, also as it contains a vision from which we all can learn and to which we shall all aspire to.
+In the midst of local, continental and global political challenges and leadership changes, the focus on uniting our efforts for Peace and Development and the importance of values, universal, Olympic and Paralympic Values and global governance has become paramount.
+We believe that sport and PE, development and peace as well as Olympism, which is “To place sport at the service of the harmonious development of humankind, with a view to promoting a peaceful society concerned with the preservation of human dignity” should be supported, as they contain a vision from which we all can learn and to which we shall all aspire to.

 The upcoming 10th International Cape Town Sport and Peace Conference, 20-21 September 2023 will follow suit on a decade of successful and interactive Sport and Peace Roundtables in New York and Boston and the hosting of nine years of the International Sport and Peace Conference in Cape Town, South Africa seeking to promote sport, recreation and peace worldwide.
 In an interactive format and in view of MINEPS 2023 and Paris 2024 the 10th International Cape Town Sport and Peace Conference will address the key themes of: